aarshkshah1992/ffi-app/README.md

 ### Forked `https://github.com/filecoin-project/filecoin-ffi`
 Note that the app depends on a forked `filecoin-ffi` module at https://github.com/aarshkshah1992/filecoin-ffi which in turns depends on the `prebuilt-ffi-darwin-arm64` module.
 This is as per the design discussed in https://hackmd.io/@mvdan/Hy7iK0TEY.

-### Note an checksumming for the prebuilt-ffi module
+### Note on checksumming for the prebuilt-ffi module

 Please note that there is a known issue of a `go.sum` mismatch when downloading the `github.com/aarshkshah1992/prebuilt-ffi-darwin-arm64` dependency using Go modules.
 This occurs because the repository is hosted on GitHub, which is where the Google checksum server retrieves its checksums, but lacks the prebuilt assets.
 Instead, the actual zip file for the module, which includes the pre-built assets, is served from our local module server.
 This discrepancy is expected to be resolved once we transition to using DNS, allowing both the Google checksum server and our custom Go module server to source the pre-built ffi module from the same location.